SafaeHana/Graph-Theory/README.md

 - numpy: for generating random graphs
 - networkx: for graph manipulation and analysis
 ## Credits
-The Graph Theory GUI was developed by [Safae Mazozi&Ouidad Oualhaj].
+The Graph Theory GUI was developed by [Safae Mazozi & Ouidad Oualhaj].